notsaltydev/training/README.md

     HTML elements can be labeled with multiple classes.
     Divs are one of the most commonly used HTML elements.
 Understanding how they are used is a critical skill for web developers.

+    It's not possible to view a box's border if the border's style has not been set.
+A border's style can be set with the border-style property.
+This property can take on one of the following values:

+        solid - border is a solid line. dashed - border is a series of lines or dashes. dotted - border is a series of square dots. double - border is two solid black lines. groove - border is a groove (or carving). inset - border appears to cut into the screen. outset - border appears to pop out of the screen. ridge - border appears as a picture frame. hidden or none - no border.

+        p {
+          border-style: solid;
+          border-width: 3px 1px 2px 1px;
+        }
+        The values in the example above refer to the border width in clockwise order (top: 3 pixels, right: 1 pixel, bottom: 2 pixels, left: 1 pixel).

+    Let's review what you learned:

+        You can style the borders of an element's box.
+        The border-width property allows you to set the thickness, or width, of a border.
+        The border-style property allows you to change the style of border used.
+        The border-color property allows you to change the color of a border.
+        Individually setting the style, thickness, and color of a border can bloat code.
+It's more efficient to use the shorthand border property and specify all three properties at once, in that order.
+        Box borders don't have to be square.
+Their corners can be rounded with the border-radius property.

+    So far, we've focused on two aspects of the box: dimensions and borders.
+In the next unit, we'll focus on the content within the box and the space outside of the box.